Vegan Sports Gear

 Pigskin?
 You stop in your tracks.
-Why’d he call the football a pigskin?
+Why did he call the football a pigskin?
 That sounds disgusting.
 You don’t want to toss around someone’s skin!

-While modern footballs aren’t made from pig’s skin, many ARE made from cow’s skin or other kinds of animal leather.
+Although modern footballs aren’t made using the skin of pigs, many are made of cow skin or other kinds of animal leather.
 Lots of sports equipment is actually not very animal-friendly.
 We call foul on that!
 But there are companies that offer vegan options for all your sporting goods needs.
-If you do a simple search on Amazon’s website with your parents for “synthetic” (this means man-made) or vegan versions of whatever you need, you’ll see that it’s possible to keep all your after-school activities cruelty-free.
+If you and your grown-ups go online together and do a simple search that includes the word “synthetic” (which means artificial) or “vegan,” you’ll find animal-free versions of whatever you need.

 In baseball, two of the main pieces of gear—the ball and the glove—are sometimes made of leather.
-Luckily, manufacturers of these items are getting with the times and jumping on the synthetic trend.
-Synthetic baseballs are actually easier to keep clean and more durable than those made of leather.
-Try: Gopher Impact Zone All-Synthetic Baseball Gloves, Rawlings All-Synthetic Gloves, DICK’S Sporting Goods Synthetic Baseballs
+Luckily, manufacturers of these items are getting with the times and using synthetic materials.
+Baseballs made of these materials are easier to keep clean and more durable than those made of leather.
+Try Gopher Impact Zone All-Synthetic Baseball Gloves, Rawlings All-Synthetic Gloves, and DICK’S Sporting Goods Synthetic Baseballs.

-When you’re playing HORSE with your friends, you definitely don’t want to be using a ball made of COW.
-Rubber basketballs are just as common as leather ones, though, so bounce on over to your local sporting goods store and you’ll find a huge selection.
-Try: Spalding NBA Varsity Outdoor Rubber Basketball
+When you’re playing HORSE with your friends, you definitely don’t want to be using a ball made of cow skin.
+Rubber basketballs are just as common as leather ones, so bounce on over to your local sporting goods store and you’ll find a huge selection.
+Try the Spalding NBA Varsity Outdoor Rubber Basketball and Eco Sports basketballs.